Terms of Service

 • Maximum credit: Total SLA credits for a single monthly billing period are capped at 50% of that month’s fees for the affected Covered Services.

-For clarity: this SLA does not guarantee uninterrupted service and does not create any obligation beyond the credit remedy described above.
+For clarity, this SLA does not guarantee uninterrupted service and does not create any obligation beyond the credit remedy described above.

 13. Support